 Vegetable oil, olive oil, canola oil.
 These oils have the best lubrication and neutral flavors that compliment baking.

 Avocado, canola, coconut, grapeseed, olive, safflower, and sesame oils.

 Dipping (with crusty bread), dressings and marinades:

 Flaxseed, olive, peanut, toasted sesame or walnut oil.
 These oils have their own strong flavor that accompanies the bread or any other food items.

 Peanut, canola, safflower, and sunflower oil.
 These oils have high smoke points that preserve the nutrients in the oil.

 Which oil is good for Health and is Cost-effective :

 When deciding which is the best cooking oil for good health and a healthy heart, cost-effectiveness is another factor to consider.

 - Normal refined oils high in MUFA and PUFA are best for daily use.
 They have appropriate smoke point and nutrients as per requirement.
 These include groundnut oil, rice bran oil, and mustard oil.

 - Cold-pressed natural and organic oils are expensive.
 This is because of its instability and less shelf life.
 Use these oils in salad dressings or stir-frying.

 - Extra virgin and virgin olive oil are expensive than the blend of olive oil.
 Use blended olive for cooking and Virgin oil for salad dressings.

 - Hydrogenated fat is cheap but high in trans fat.
 Try to avoid it as much as possible.
 Instead, replace it with good quality ghee and butter used in a limited amount.

 So now we know which is the best cooking oil for good health and a healthy heart.
 Use MUFA and PUFA rich naturally refined oils or organic unrefined oil for daily use.
 Incorporate small quantities of cold press MUFA rich oil in non-heating cooking.
-Select oil appropriate for the different method of cooking. while keeping a check on the oil label properly before using.
+Select oil appropriate for the different methods of cooking. while keeping a check on the oil label properly before using it.

 Have you subscribed to our YouTube channel yet?
 Subscribe Now!